telmen/starwars-watch-order/README.md

 5. The Mandalorian
 6. The Force Awakens
 7. The Last Jedi

-Don't watch The Rise of Skywalker :)
+PS: Don't watch The Rise of Skywalker for your own sake.